 Assistant Professor, Tenure-track Position

-The Department of Behavioral Health and Nutrition (BHAN) in the College of Health Sciences (CHS) at the University of Delaware (UD) seeks an innovative and highly motivated candidate for a 9-month, Assistant Professor level, tenure-track faculty appointment in the Health Behavior Science program, focusing on adapted physical activity, to join an award-winning faculty.
+The Department of Behavioral Health and Nutrition (BHAN) in the College of Health Sciences (CHS) at the University of Delaware (UD) seeks an innovative and highly motivated candidate for a 9-month, Assistant Professor level, tenure-track faculty appointment in the Health Behavior Science program, focusing on cardiovascular health, to join an award-winning faculty.

-The candidate must have earned a graduate degree (Master’s or Ph.D.) in adapted physical activity or education.
-The candidate also must have earned a doctoral degree in a relevant field, such as adapted physical activity or education, health promotion, kinesiology, or exercise science and have postdoctoral or faculty experience.
-The candidate is expected to establish an active program of research focused on minimizing health disparities among individuals with disabilities.
-Primary responsibilities include leading a nationally visible, extramural-funded research program; teaching undergraduate and graduate courses such as adapted physical activity; health and disability; and movement fundamentals; supervising master’s and doctoral students; and contributing to service activities within and outside the University.
+The candidate must have earned a doctoral degree (e.g., Ph.D or equivalent) and have postdoctoral and/or faculty experience in a relevant field such as biobehavioral health, physiology, or a related field.
+The candidate is expected to establish an active program of research and examine the intersection of physiological, biological, and behavioral health with an emphasis on cardiovascular and metabolic health.
+Primary responsibilities include leading a nationally visible, extramural-funded research program; teaching undergraduate and graduate courses such as research methods, data analysis, and/or chronic disease management; supervising master’s and doctoral students; and contributing to service activities within and outside of the University.
 BHAN is interested in candidates who can teach or mentor a diverse student population.
 Faculty candidates are encouraged to describe their approach to diversity, equity, and inclusion in their teaching, research, and service.

 GENERAL INFORMATION: BHAN (https://www.udel.edu/academics/colleges/chs/departments/bhan/) is a thriving academic unit of over 30 faculty, approximately 750 undergraduate students and 60 graduate students.
 The Department includes undergraduate programs in Health Behavior Science, Nutrition and Dietetics, Nutrition and Medical Sciences, and Nutrition.
 Graduate programs include a Ph.D. in Health Behavior Science and Promotion, M.S. in Health Promotion, Ph.D. in Nutrition Science, M.S. in Human Nutrition, M.S./DI M.S. in Nutrition and Dietetics/Dietetic Internship, and a post-baccalaureate Health Coaching certificate via the Health Coaching Clinic.
 BHAN is known for rapidly growing research, dynamic teaching, student engagement, and departmental collaborations.
 The Health Coaching Clinic provides health coaching services for individuals throughout their life, serves as a clinical site for training health coaches in the Graduate Certificate program in Health Coaching, a practicum/internship site for Health Behavior Science undergraduates, and supports innovative research in health coaching.
 The Nutrition Clinic provides medical nutrition therapy services to the community while engaging in innovative research initiatives and training students to be future nutrition professionals.